Wise vs International Bank Transfer: What’s the Difference?

 Wise is working to make financial services more transparent, as well as driving down overall costs.
 When you make a Wise international payment you’ll get the mid-market exchange rate with no markup.
 Instead, Wise changes a small variable fee per transaction which is split out from the exchange rate to make it easier to see exactly what you’re paying.

-SWIFT: the unexpected cost
+SWIFT: The unexpected cost

 We introduced the SWIFT system earlier.
 It’s preferred by traditional banks because it’s been used for many years, so it’s well understood and reliable.
 Under the SWIFT system, your payment is processed through one or more intermediary banks until it reaches the right destination account.
 Naturally, intermediary banks want to cover their costs and so they charge fees for the service they provide when processing your transfer.